RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * For PGP **key-cert** objects, the value of the "key-cert:" attribute must be PGP-"key-id".
 These keys are compliant with the [Open PGP Internet Standard](https://www.ietf.org/rfc/rfc2440.txt).
 * For X.509 **key-cert** objects, the database software assigns this value as X.509-n.
 Here, 'n' is the next available number assigned by the software.
 If you want to create an X.509 **key-cert** object, you should specify the value as AUTO-xx.
 If you delete an X.509 **key-cert** object, it is not possible to recreate it with the same name.
 * The "method:", "owner:" and "fingerpr:" attributes are all generated by the software.
 It is not necessary to include these attributes when you create or modify this object.
 If they are supplied, the software will check the values.
 If necessary the software will replace the supplied values with generated values.
 In this case a warning is returned to the user.
-* The "certif:" attribute contains the public key. <font color="orange">The value of the public key should be supplied either using multiple "certif:" attributes, or in one "certif:" attribute split over several lines.
+* The "certif:" attribute contains the public key.
+The value of the public key should be supplied either using multiple "certif:" attributes, or in one "certif:" attribute split over several lines.
 In the first case, this is easily done by exporting the key from your local key ring in ASCII armored format and adding the string "certif:" to the start of each line of the key.
 In the second case, line continuation should be used to represent an ASCII armored format of the key.
-All the lines of the exported key must be included, as well as the start/end markers and the empty line which separates the header from the key body. or
+All the lines of the exported key must be included, as well as the start/end markers and the empty line which separates the header from the key body.
-All the lines of an exported key in ASCII armoured format must be included, as well as the start/end markers and the empty line which separates the header from the key body.</font>

 Here is a **key-cert** object template: